Magnolia House: Famous guests

 The Magnolia House was a destination for wealthier Black Americans as they traveled.
 According to Donald Trapp, a minister in town, the lodgings were almost always full.
 The site had a marquee out front that announced famous people who was staying there at the time.
 Among the more famous guests were James Brown, Ike and Tina Turner, Ray Charles, Martin Luther King Jr., Robinson, and Satchel Paige.
 Others included Sam Cooke, Gladys Knight, Lionel Hampton, Louis Armstrong, Count Basie, Lena Horne, Five Blind Boys of Alabama, Joe Tex, and James Baldwin.

 Honors

 The Magnolia House became one of nine North Carolina hotels, and one of over 300 in the United States, listed in Historic Hotels of America.
 Lawrence Horwitz, executive vice president of Historic Hotels of America, praised the "exemplary stewardship of this historically significant hotel."

+The magnolia House was named to the National Register of Historic Places "for its significance as a Green Book resource".